Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/limitations.rst

 Being an rasterization engine, Eevee only uses the power of the :abbr:`GPU (Graphic Processing Unit, also known as Graphics Card)` to render.
 There is no plan to support :abbr:`CPU (Central Processing Unit)` (software) rendering as it would be very inefficient.
-CPU power is still needed to handle high complexity scene as the geometry is still being prepared by the CPU before rendering each frame.
+CPU power is still needed to handle high scene complexity as the geometry must be prepared by the CPU before rendering each frame.

 Multiple GPU Support
 ====================

-There is currently no support for multiple :abbr:`GPU (Graphic Processing Unit, also known as Graphics Card)` system.
+There is currently no support for multiple :abbr:`GPU (Graphic Processing Unit, also known as Graphics Card)` systems.

 Headless Rendering